shaneholloman/shodh-memory/README.md

 ---

-> **For AI Agents** — Claude, GPT, LangChain, AutoGPT, robotic systems, or your custom agents.
+> **For AI Agents** — Claude, Cursor, GPT, LangChain, AutoGPT, robotic systems, or your custom agents.
 > Give them memory that persists across sessions, learns from experience, and runs entirely on your hardware.

 ---